 “Not so fast y’all” as it is said along the banks of the Mississippi River in New Orleans.
 The big bang theory is just a theory.
 And, Hawking and Tegmark know that it is speculative.
 They know its weakness.
 They know its failings.

 The Big Board-little universe chart was the first chart that is totally predictive and based entirely on doubling the Planck Length.
 That was first introduced in December 2011.
 The horizontally-scrolled chart based on Planck Length / Planck Time and Planck Mass / Planck Charge is totally predictive and gives us real numbers to study from the beginning of the first moment in time to the Age of the universe.

-The entire physical universe is contained within just over 200 notations.
+The entire physical universe is contained within 202 notations.
 The chart is highly-integrated and includes everything, everywhere for all time.
-Each notation is also known as cluster, doubling, group, set or step.
+Each notation is also known as a cluster, doubling, group, set or step.
 Within the first second of the universe, there is more than enough “natural inflation” from the Planck Charge to get “things” going.
-As a result of studying and working with this model since December 2011, there are many-many facets to explore, however one of the most important is that this model logically suggests that time is derivative and that the finite and the infinite are perhaps best understood in terms of continuity, symmetry and harmony.
+As a result of studying and working with this model since December 2011, there are many-many facets to explore; however, one of the most important is that this model logically suggests that time is derivative and that the finite and the infinite are perhaps best understood in terms of continuity, symmetry and harmony.